S&P 500 ends best quarter since 1998 on a high note

 Simmering U.S.-China tensions also remained a possible headwind, with Washington beginning to eliminate Hong Kong’s special status under U.S. law in response to China’s national security law for the territory.
 China said it would retaliate.

-All of the 11 major S&P 500 sectors traded higher, with energy .SPNY stocks leading the pack.
+All of the 11 major S&P 500 sectors traded higher, with a 2.2% rise in energy .SPNY stocks leading the pack.

-The company’s results also boosted other chipmakers and lifted the Philadelphia semiconductor index .SOX.
+The company’s results also boosted other chipmakers and lifted the Philadelphia semiconductor index .SOX by 2.7%.

-Uber (UBER.N) rose after reports that the ride-hailing services company was in talks to buy food-delivery app Postmates.
+Uber (UBER.N) advanced 4.9% after reports that the ride-hailing services company was in talks to buy food-delivery app Postmates.

+Advancing issues outnumbered declining ones on the NYSE by a 2.02-to-1 ratio; on Nasdaq, a 2.09-to-1 ratio favored advancers.

+The S&P 500 posted 13 new 52-week highs and 1 new low; the Nasdaq Composite recorded 76 new highs and 16 new lows.

 Reporting by Chuck Mikolajczak in New York; Editing by Matthew Lewis